tradingview/rest_integrations_docs/source/Integration_overview.rst

 Data requirements
 .................
-All the data which are shown on TradingView have to meet the following standards:
+All the data which is shown on TradingView have to meet the following standards:

 * Real-time data obtained from the `/streaming`_ endpoint must match the historical data, obtained from the `/history`_ API.
 The allowed count of mismatched bars (candles) must not exceed 5% for frequently traded symbols, otherwise the integration to TradingView is not possible.

 * Historical data should look healthy.
-It must not contain unreasonable price gaps, holes in history for 1 min and D-resolution, incorrect prices.
+It must not contain unreasonable price gaps, 1 min and D-resolution history holes, and incorrect prices.

 Source for comparison during testing ....................................
-We need a source which can be used to compare data received from your API.
-Chart would be the best option.
-If data is not available for free access we need an account to use them.
+We need a source which can be used to compare data received from your API, and chart would be the best option.
+If the data is not available to be accessed for free, we need an account to with the access to it.